gitter-badger/arkade/README.md

 * Git

 ## warning
 This is a prototype-ish, it's very messy.
+Also, because of this it probably only works on Unix/Linux based systems.

 ## building